53 Christmas Crafts for a Break From the Holiday Rush in 2025

 48. DIY Ice Skate Wreath

-For the expert thrifter-turned-artist, turning an old pair of ice skates in a beautiful Christmas craft is a dream.
+For the expert thrifter-turned-artist, turning an old pair of ice skates into a beautiful Christmas craft is a dream.

-You can go any direction with the skates from painting them, gluing on faux fur or embracing the vintage feel and make the whole thing super festive by adding in real or fake pine needles and red berries.
+You can go any direction with the skates, from painting them, gluing on faux fur or embracing the vintage feel and making the whole thing super festive by adding in real or fake pine needles and red berries.

 The result is a beautiful work of art that people can hang on their door or display in their home.